highlight/highlight/README.md

   <a href="https://highlight.io/docs">Docs</a> - <a href="https://community.highlight.io">Community (Support & Feedback)</a> - <a href="https://github.com/highlight/highlight/issues/new?assignees=&labels=bug">Bug report</a>
 </p>

-# Highlight: The open-source, fullstack monitoring platform.
+# highlight.io: The open-source, fullstack monitoring platform.

-Highlight is a monitoring tool for the next generation of developers (like you!).
+highlight.io is a monitoring tool for the next generation of developers (like you!).
 Unlike the age-old, outdated tools out there, we aim to build a [cohesive](#cohesion), [modern](#for-todays-developer) and [fully-featured](#features) monitoring solution, something we wished WE had.
 And it's all open source :)

-In everything that we do, we strive to make Highlight as easy to install as a few lines of code in any environment.
+In everything that we do, we strive to make highlight.io as easy to install as a few lines of code in any environment.
 Read more about our [values](#our-values) and [mission](#our-mission) below.

 ## Table of Contents